 Situated in the sleepy village of Helford Passage, which quite literally sits on the bank of the river, you will feel like you have taken a step back in time.
 There is small beach about a minute from the house where you can relax all day or for the more active, hire a canoe and explore the rivers secret beaches and creeks.
 At the top of the beach is the Ferryboat Inn, a pub with over 300 years of history which serves some of the finest local produce in the area.

 The view from all of the first floor rooms is simply breathtaking.
 The open plan living area is located upstairs, patio doors from the terrace lead into the comfortable sitting area with huge corner sofa, the dining table seats 8 in comfort while the sociable kitchen has a granite topped island, dishwasher, american style fridge freezer and range oven.
-Three double bedrooms each have patio doors which either open onto the wrap around balcony.
+Three bedrooms (2 double and one twin) each have patio doors which either open onto the wrap around balcony.
 From the comfort of your bed you will be able to watch the fishing boats and pleasure boats going about their business.
 The first floor bedrooms all have en-suites, the master bedrooms is of particular note as it has a massive walk-in shower and double marble basins.
 All of the en-suite rooms however, will provide guests with the elegance and comfort wanted on holiday.

 The ground floor hosts another double bedroom and a twin room, perfect for children.
 There is a second sitting room which again has patio doors that look across Tregarthen's private outdoor swimming pool (available May - September) and large garden.
 This floor has 2 bathrooms and a utility room with washing machine tumble dryer and plenty of space to store and dry beach and sailing gear!